Traditional Prelicensure Clinical Nursing Program

-Applicants who meet the following requirements will be offered Direct Admission to nursing.
-Direct admit students who meet Continuing Eligibility Criteria are guaranteed a space in the upper-division clinical nursing program.
+Direct admission to the BSN Nursing major is available to first-year student applicants who meet eligibility requirements.
+Students directly admitted to nursing who meet Continuing Eligibility Criteria while attending ASU are guaranteed a space in the upper-division clinical nursing program.

-Applicants who do not meet the above requirements will be admitted to our Community Health major.
-Community Health students will complete coursework that mirrors the nursing prerequisites, and may compete for vacant seats in the nursing program that have not been filled by direct admission students.
-There is no guarantee that vacant seats will be available.
+Nursing applicants who do not meet the above requirements will be admitted to our community health major.
+Community health students will complete coursework that mirrors the nursing prerequisites, and may apply through the Competitive Application Process for vacant seats in the nursing program that have not been filled by direct admission students.
+There is no guarantee vacant seats will be available.

 Steps to Apply